Dubai Explorer

 Step back in time in Dubai's oldest neighbourhood, where traditional wind-tower architecture and narrow alleyways tell the story of the city's humble beginnings.
 The district houses art galleries, museums, and cultural centres that showcase Emirati heritage.

-Explore the bustling Gold Souk and Spice Souk in Deira, where merchants have traded precious metals, aromatic spices, and traditional crafts for generations.
-These authentic markets offer a sensory journey through Arabian commerce and culture.
+Visit the lively Gold Souk and Spice Souk in Deira, where merchants have traded gold, spices, and traditional goods for generations.
+These markets provide an authentic glimpse into Arabian trade and daily life, filled with colour, fragrance, and craftsmanship.

-Savour authentic Emirati flavours at traditional restaurants and cultural centres.
-Experience dishes like machboos, luqaimat, and khanfaroosh whilst learning about the culinary traditions that reflect Dubai's maritime and desert heritage.
+Try authentic Emirati flavours at traditional restaurants and cultural centres.
+Popular dishes include machboos, luqaimat, and khanfaroosh.
+Visitors can enjoy these meals while learning about culinary traditions shaped by Dubai’s maritime and desert heritage.

 Luxury Dubai Experiences